astutespruce/sarp-connectivity/api/templates/dams_readme.txt

 ECO4: EPA Level 4 Ecoregion Identifier.

 HasNetwork: indicates if this dam was snapped to the aquatic network for analysis.
 1 = on network, 0 = off network.
 Note: network metrics and scores are not available for dams that are off network.
+Excluded: this dam was excluded from the connectivity analysis based on field reconnaissance or manual review of aerial imagery.
 StreamOrder: NHDPlus Modified Strahler stream order. -1 = not available.
 Landcover: average amount of the river floodplain in the upstream network that is in natural landcover types. -1 = not available.
 Sinuosity: length-weighted sinuosity of the upstream river network.
 Sinuosity is the ratio between the straight-line distance between the endpoints for each stream reach and the total stream reach length. -1 = not available.